skmin-lab/unixmd/docs/source/quick_start.rst

 .. note:: \* If you set propagation="density", UNI-xMD provides **BOCOH** and **BOPOP**.
    However, if you set propagation="coefficient", UNI-xMD provides **BOCOEF** rather than **BOCOH** and **BOPOP**.

-- MDENERGY : energy which contains kinetic energy, potential energy of each adiabatic state and total energy
+- MDENERGY : energies which contains kinetic energy, potential energy of each adiabatic state and total energy

 .. code-block:: bash